Nasif al-Nassar: Conflict and alliance with Daher al-Umar

-Nasif succeeded his brother Zahir al-Nassar as head of the Ali al-Saghir clan after Zahir died in a fall from his palace roof in 1749.
-Between 1750 and 1768, Nasif engaged in intermittent conflict with the autonomous Arab ruler of northern Palestine, Zahir al-Umar.
-In 1766, Nasif was defeated by Zahir al-Umar.(See Joudah).
-In September 1767, the enmity between Zahir and Nasif was such that the French consul in the area described Nasif as the principal adversary of Zahir.
-However, by 1768, Nasif and Zahir entered into a close and durable alliance, with both parties benefiting in their cooperation against the Ottoman governors of Sidon and Damascus.
-From then on, Zahir acted as the intermediary and protector of Nasif and the Shia clans vis-a-vis the Ottoman provincial authorities.
-Nasif, in turn, accompanied Zahir in many of his campaigns against the latter's rivals in Palestine, including the sheikhs of Jabal Nablus.
+Nasif succeeded his brother Daher al-Nassar as head of the Ali al-Saghir clan after Daher died in a fall from his palace roof in 1749.
+Between 1750 and 1768, Nasif engaged in intermittent conflict with the autonomous Arab ruler of northern Palestine, Daher al-Umar.
+In 1766, Nasif was defeated by Daher al-Umar.(See Joudah).
+In September 1767, the enmity between Daher and Nasif was such that the French consul in the area described Nasif as the principal adversary of Daher.
+However, by 1768, Nasif and Daher entered into a close and durable alliance, with both parties benefiting in their cooperation against the Ottoman governors of Sidon and Damascus.
+From then on, Daher acted as the intermediary and protector of Nasif and the Shia clans vis-a-vis the Ottoman provincial authorities.
+Nasif, in turn, accompanied Daher in many of his campaigns against the latter's rivals in Palestine, including the sheikhs of Jabal Nablus.

-Nasif and Zahir challenged the authority of the Ottoman governors of Sidon and Damascus and their Druze allies who dominated Mount Lebanon.
-When this coalition of Ottoman forces launched an offensive against Nasif and Zahir in 1771, the forces of the latter two routed them in Lake Hula.
+Nasif and Daher challenged the authority of the Ottoman governors of Sidon and Damascus and their Druze allies who dominated Mount Lebanon.
+When this coalition of Ottoman forces launched an offensive against Nasif and Daher in 1771, the forces of the latter two routed them in Lake Hula.
 After the Battle of Lake Hula, Nasif's forces, who numbered some 3,000 horsemen, decisively defeated a 40,000-strong Druze force under Emir Yusuf Shihab, killing some 1,500 Druze warriors.
 According to Baron Francois de Tott, a French mercenary of the Ottoman Army, Nasif's cavalry "put them to flight at the first onset".

-Afterward, Nasif and Zahir's forces captured the city of Sidon, the capital of its namesake province, which included the Galilee and Jabal Amil.
+Afterward, Nasif and Daher's forces captured the city of Sidon, the capital of its namesake province, which included the Galilee and Jabal Amil.
 This victory marked the peak of Shia power in Lebanon region during the Ottoman era (1517–1917), and according to de Tott, the Metawalis became a "formidable name [sic]".
-Together, Nasif and Zahir ensured unprecedented security in the Galilee and south Lebanon.
+Together, Nasif and Daher ensured unprecedented security in the Galilee and south Lebanon.
 Following the victory at Sidon, Nasif gradually reconciled with Emir Yusuf and the powerful Druze Jumblatt clan.
 In September 1773, he backed Emir Yusuf in the Beqaa Valley when the latter was being attacked by Uthman Pasha's forces.
 Uthman Pasha's troops fled the battle when Nasif's arrival became apparent.